BECOMING A MEMBER

 How do I Become a Member?

 Talk to the pastor and we can welcome you at our next Session meeting.
 Additionally, we do offer some new membership classes which can be great way to become more familiar with the ministries of Smith Memorial Presbyterian Church.
-But, attending these classes are not required.
+But, attending these classes is not required.

 Smith Memorial Presbyterian Church welcomes all who desire membership.
 You can become a member of our church in four ways: